Liverpool date finally added - how to get tickets to N-Dubz return show in 2022

 For the first 17 dates - not including Liverpool - N-Dubz announced that ex-Love Island star and rapper Wes Nelson would be supporting the band during their ‘Back To The Future’ tour in 2022.

-The band also announced on Friday (27 May) that British rapper Russ Millions will also support throughout the entirety of the tour - including the six recently announced dates.
+The band also announced on Friday (27 May) that British rapper Russ Millions will also support throughout the tour - including the six recently announced dates.

-However, Wes Nelson will be absent from the NDubz shows taking place from 29 November (Cardiff) to 6 December (London); so if you are interested in attending the huge Liverpool show, you will get to see both Russ Millions and the duo of A1 X J1 perform at the M&S Bank Arena.
+However, Wes Nelson will be absent from the N-Dubz shows taking place from 29 November (Cardiff) to 6 December (London).

+The support acts for the Liverpool show will be Russ Millions and the duo of A1 X J1.

 Why did N-Dubz split up?